yarohtar/cam-maths-notes-obsidian/Notes/Last Minute Revision Part II.md

 Then Alice and Bob communicate publicly where $y$ and $y'$ match They discard values where they don't.
 On average, there should be $\frac{n}{2}$ bits left.
+### Step 4
+Alice and Bob publicly compare some sample parts of string $x$ If there are errors, then qubits have been tinkered with and we can infer how much tinkering has been done.

 ## Shor's algorithm
 [[Shor's Algorithm]]